Early Elementary

 Paisano Tutoring’s Early Elementary Science Class meets Tuesdays and Thursdays from 10 - 11 a.m.

-More than half of our time in science class is spent reading aloud as a group, books on various science-related topics and themes.
-The remainder of the time is spent completing the Elemental Science curriculum lapbooks or doing hands-on science projects.
-Students also have the option of working on their ongoing Lego Technic project for the last 15 minutes of each class session.
+More than half of our time in science class is spent reading books on various science-related topics and themes.
+The remainder of the time is spent completing the Elemental Science curriculum lap-booking or writing assignments, or doing hands-on science-related projects.
+All students have an outdoor garden box in the enclosed garden area at Paisano Tutoring, where they will start seeds for their own summer garden at home.
+Students also have the option of working on their ongoing Lego STEM project for the last 15 minutes of each class session.

 Benefits of Reading Aloud: This practice of having the students read aloud helps them pay more attention and better retain the information in their memory.
-In addition, reading aloud to a group of peers fosters key literacy, social, and cognitive skills, including fluency (expression/pacing), comprehension, vocabulary acquisition, and confidence.
-It fosters social-emotional growth through empathy and active listening, while building attention spans and encouraging interaction with literature.
+In addition, reading aloud to a group of peers fosters fundamental literacy, social, and cognitive skills, including fluency (expression/pacing), comprehension, vocabulary acquisition, and confidence.
+It fosters social-emotional growth through empathy and active listening, while building attention spans, leadership skills, and encouraging interaction with literature.

-Paisano Tutoring Library: All of the books on this list are also available for students to check out from the Paisano Tutoring Library, whether they missed a day of class or just want to enjoy the book again.
+Paisano Tutoring Library: All of the books on this list are also available for students to check out from the Paisano Tutoring Library, whether they missed the day of class when the book was read or just want to enjoy the book again with their family at home.

 Weather Unit